creativelittledots/wp-option-config/README.md

 Just upload `wp-option-config.php` to your `mu-plugins/` folder, add the `config.php` file to the root of your Wordpress installation and start adding your options as required.

 WP Option Config supports `WPMU` as all options are filtered through `config.php` regardless of the current `blog_id`.
-Here are some ways you can write conditions for `WPMU` or you general environment:
+Here are some ways you can write conditions for `WPMU` or your general environment:

 ```php
 // config.php